 Cellulite Treatments That Work

-There are three different levels of cellulite, which doctors base on how noticeable it is.
-The cellulite level of a patient determines which treatments will be the most effective to address it.
+There are three different levels of cellulite, which doctors determine based on the visibility of the cellulite.
+A patient’s cellulite level helps to determine which treatments will be the most effective.

 - Level 1: can only be seen when flexing muscles in the affected area.